Dinesh281197/Excel-Sales-and-Finance-Analytics/README.md

    **2.** Create Profit and Loss (P&L) reports by _[Markets](https://github.com/Dinesh281197/Excel-Sales-and-Finance-Analytics/blob/main/P%26L%20Statement%20by%20Markets.pdf)_

-- **Purpose of sales analytics:** financial performance evaluation, support decision-making, and facilitate communication with stakeholders.
+- **Purpose of sales analytics:** financial performance evaluation, support decision-making, and facilitate stakeholder communication.

 - **Importance of analyzing Finance data:** It aids in benchmarking against industry peers and previous periods and provides a Foundation for budgeting and forecasting.